lsubash/utils/tools/ansible-role/README.md

     The playbook will place the `integration-hub` installer and configure the env except for `Openstack` configuration in the `ihub.env`.
     Once `Openstack` is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.
     Please refer product guide for supported versions of Openstack and installation of `integration-hub`<br>

-**Launch Time Protection - Container Confidentiality with Docker Runtime**

-1. Certificate Management Service
-2. Bootstrap Database (scripts)
-3. Authentication & Authorization Service
-4. Populate Users (scripts)
-5. Host Verification Service
-6. Workload Service
-7. Key Broker Service
-8. Workload Policy Manager
-9. Docker(runtime)
-10. Trust Agent
-11. Workload Agent
-> **Note**: `Launch Time Protection - Container Confidentiality with Docker Runtime` requires `Kubernetes` orchestrator .
-    In addition to this, it also requires the installation of `integration-hub` to talk to the orchestrator.
-    The playbook will place the `integration-hub` installer and configure the env except for `kubernetes` configuration in the `ihub.env`.
-    Once `Kubernetes`  is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.
-    Please refer product guide for supported versions of orchestrator and setup details for installing `integration-hub`

 > **Note:** In addition to this `isecl-k8s-extensions` need to be installed on Kubernetes control-plane.
     Please refer product guide for supported versions of orchestrator and setup details for installing `isecl-k8s-extensions`<br>